cloudmesh-community/book/chapters/cloud/datacenter.md

 Another interesting observation is the root cause of incidents in a data center.
-Everyone has probably experienced some outage, so it is important to identify where they come form in order to prevent them.
+Everyone has probably experienced some outage, so it is important to identify where they come from in order to prevent them.
 As we see in the Figure *Outage* not every error is caused by an operational issue.
 External, installation, design and manufacturer issues are together the largest issue for datacenter incidents.